Conduct an annual financial planning review

 - Changes in your personal or family situation.
 You may have recently lost a spouse or domestic partner, welcomed new grandchildren into your life or moved to a different state, all of which can impact your financial plan.

 You're eligible to make catch-up contributions to IRAs, 401(k)s and other retirement plans.

 You're eligible for collecting partial Social Security retirement benefits; also eligible for a reverse mortgage.

-You're eligible for full Social Security benefits according to your birthday or wait up to age 70 to qualify for delayed retirement benefits.
+You're eligible for full Social Security benefits according to your birthday or you may wait up to age 70 to qualify for delayed retirement benefits.

 An Ameriprise financial advisor can develop or review your year-end financial plan and help make necessary adjustments to help you meet your goals in retirement.